MLF History, Brand and Vision

 The inaugural season of the MLF Bass Pro Tour started with Stage One in Kissimmee, Florida on January 29, 2019.
 The brainchild and months of work by the MLF anglers and staff dawned a new era of professional bass fishing.
 For the first time ever, professional anglers would not have to pay entry fees to fish in big-time tournaments while still competing for a $100,000 grand prize.

-The Bass Pro Tour also signaled the launch of MLF NOW! and the MLF Postgame Show, giving fans live coverage of bass fishing in a way they have never seen before.
-With over seven hours of live fishing during each day of competition and interviews with each angler at the end of their day, the two programs gave a unique glimpse into the strategy of a professional angler and the intensity the MLF format creates in real time.
+The Bass Pro Tour also signaled the launch of the MLF NOW! live stream, giving fans live coverage of bass fishing in a way they have never seen before.
+With over eight hours of live fishing during each day of competition and interviews with the pros at the end of each day, MLF NOW! gives a unique glimpse into the strategy of a professional angler and the intensity the MLF format creates in real-time.